 Cheese is a usual ingredient in enchiladas.
 In fact, most Mexican-inspired recipes tend to be covered in cheese, don’t they?
 Cheese is high in sodium and saturated fat, two contributors of heart disease.
 And while a little cheese won’t cause heart problems, are we really in need of more recipes covered with it?
 That’s why I decided to leave it out, and allow the other flavors to shine through.
 You can feel confident in the heart healthiness of these enchiladas! ❤

-And check out these related recipes!
+And don’t forget to check out these related recipes!

 Black bean sweet potato enchiladas with cilantro lime sauce are seriously delicious, easy, and healthy!
 What more could we ask for?!